 A garden hose is an essential part of your outdoor toolbox.
-With just one tool, you can wash the car, fill the birdbath, water the geraniums and spray the kids.
+With just one tool, you can wash the car, fill the birdbath and water the geraniums.
 Here are some definitions to help you untangle garden hose terminology.

 Choose the Perfect Garden Hose